You can use the CLI to manage user information, update user roles, and move users between organizations.

 bulk move command with the CSV file path.

 code42 users bulk move bulk-command.csv

-The following command generates a CSV template to either update users’ data, or move users between organizations.
-The csv file is saved to the current working directory.
+The following command generates a CSV template for each of the available bulk user commands.
+The CSV file is saved to the current working directory.

 Once generated, fill out and use each of the CSV templates with their respective bulk commands.

 username column and a single username on each new line is used for the